The Price of a Solar Power System

 Metal or tin roofs are normally easier to install a system on and use less components, therefore has a lower cost.
 Tile, bitumen, shingle roofs normally cost more to install solar panels on.
 If you have a flat roof there will be a cost in tilting the panels up to a higher angle.

-When filling out our free quote-request form, you can let the installers know what your goal is when installing the system—if you want to eliminate your power bill, if you have a budget in mind or if you would like to maximise your roof space.
+When filling out our free quote-request form, you can let the installers know what your goal is when installing the system—if you want to eliminate your power bill, if you want a size that will maximise your ROI, if you have a budget in mind or if you would like to maximise your roof space.
 That way, installers will know what system size to quote you for and will be able to give you a good idea of the corresponding price.

 Other Factors That May Affect The Total Price